Moving holographic boundaries

 In this paper we will not be concerned on understanding the closed timelike curves.
 They do not directly play any role and also they do not pose any problem in our discussion.
 We will leave that to a future work.
 For discussions on quantization of strings in G\"odel (type) universe see also \refs{\Brace, \ \IsraelMM}.

 In this paper we show that, depending on the sign of the deformation coupling, single-trace $T{\bar T}$ deformation corresponds to moving the holographic screen either into the bulk or out to infinity.
-Therefore, in holography in general it is natural to view the single-trace $T{\bar T}$ deformation as moving the boundary into the bulk or washing it away to infinity.
+Therefore, in holography in general it is natural to view the single-trace $T{\bar T}$ deformation or TsT\foot{The shift is in the time coordinate.} as moving the boundary into the bulk or washing it away to infinity.
 We explain in what sense.
-This observation is one of the main results of the paper.
+This observation is one of the other several main results of the paper.
+Note that as we explained earlier the single and double trace $T{\bar T}$ deformations are in general different.
+However, our result and \McGough\ provide another evidence that the deformations are closely related.
+We will comment on the main difference of the proposal \McGough\ and our result in section six.

 The paper is organized as follows.
 In section two we obtain the single-trace $T{\bar T}$ deformed string theory background in global coordinates by performing TsT transformation on $AdS_3\times S^3\times {\cal M}_4$.
 We also show that in the Poincar\'e (patch) limit it reduces to the result given in \refs{\Giveon, \ \IsraelM,\ \Forste}.
 In section three we briefly review the Penrose limit.
 Specifically, we obtain a Penrose limit of the deformed string theory.
-In section four we perform $T$-duality along a spacelike isometry and get the single-trace $T{\bar T}$ deformed G\"odel (type) universe.
+In section four we perform T-duality along a spacelike isometry and get the single-trace $T{\bar T}$ deformed G\"odel (type) universe.
 We discuss how the location of the holographic screen depends on the coupling of the deformation.
 We also discuss the implications for (single-trace $T{\bar T}$ deformation and) holography in section five.
 In section six we discuss future research directions.

-In Appendix A we review the T-duality transformation in Type II bosonic string theory.
-In Appendix B we review the (single trace) $D$ operator which is identified in the long string sector to the single trace $T{\bar T}$ operator.
+In the appendices we review and recall some (known) results that we find relevant to make our discussion as clear as possible.
+In Appendix A we review the T-duality transformation in type II bosonic string theory.
+In Appendix B we review the (single trace) $D$ operator which is identified in the long string sector with the single trace $T{\bar T}$ operator.
 In Appendix C we discuss the deformation in the worldsheet and give the deformed boundary spacetime spectrum.
-In Appendix D we briefly review $O(d, d)$ transformation and obtain the supergravity solutions in the (straightforward) generalizations of $T{\bar T}$ deformation to deformations involving $U(1)$ currents.
-In Appendix E we provide the Maurer-Cartan one form on the three sphere.
-We use this in section four.
+In Appendix D we provide the Maurer-Cartan one form on the three sphere.
+We use the one form in section four.
+In Appendix E we give the fundamental domain of the deformation coupling.

 \newsec{The $T{\bar T}$ deformed $AdS_3$ string background}